maxcorbeau/dorel.github.io/service-manual/vision/platforms-and-ecosystems.md

 1. *A platform has an API*.
 Preferably using generally accepted architectural styles such as RESTful.
 Platforms that have integrations, like batch jobs, are generally accepted as bad practices and should be avoided.
 2. *Technology Agnostic*.
 If the above requirenment is met, we do not care about what technology runs the service.
 3. *Scalable*.
 We expect the service to scale regardless of our usage.
+4. *Single Purpose*.
+Every platform should have a single purpose to avoid to-complex-to-handle setups.

 Dorel Juvenile uses these measurements regardless of these services run inhouse or at a Platform as a Service provider.
 Different platforms can be hosted either inhouse or at different providers.